ChrisBertrandDotNet/Programming-in-blue/Notepad++ theme.md

 # Please help by completing the theme

-I set up the color themes at least for my personal usage (mainly C#, XML, HTML and XAML).
+I set up this color theme at least for my personal usage (mainly C#, XML, HTML and XAML).
 I did not check formats I do not use, such as C++, VB or F#.
 Consequently, you may encounter wrong colors in some text formats.

 The main reason is the color set of a theme is huge: about 1280 colors.